 Headless, No-Code, and Legacy Commerce with Builder’s Steve Sewell

-Steve Sewell is the Founder & CEO at Builder, a headless platform that helps ecommerce stores design new digital experiences.
-Builder recently closed a $14M Series A round led by Greylock, with participation from Imaginary Ventures, Sugar Capital, and executives from world-class brands, like Allbirds, Warby Parker, Everlane, and Harry’s.
+Steve Sewell is the Founder & CEO at Builder, a headless platform that helps ecommerce stores design new, digital experiences.
+In October 2021, Builder closed a $14M Series A round led by Greylock, with participation from Imaginary Ventures, Sugar Capital, and executives from world-class brands, such as Allbirds, Warby Parker, Everlane, and Harry’s.

-We sat down with Steve to jam on the rapidly evolving wave of no-code solutions, how headless performance translates into revenue, and why he leverages data as his single source of truth.
+We sat down with Steve to jam on the rapidly evolving wave of no-code solutions, how headless performance translates into revenue, and how to leverage data as a single source of truth.

 Legacy Commerce: Masters of None

-In his own words, while there isn’t a clear winner among new headless tools, one thing is certain: the commerce ecosystem will continue to gravitate towards headless options over legacy tools.
-Brand owners are finally seeing the performance benefits of this headless wave in real-time, and more importantly, they’re seeing how that performance directly translates into new revenue.
+And now, brand owners are finally seeing the performance benefits of this headless wave in real time, and more importantly, they’re seeing how that performance directly translates into new revenue.

 “To put it bluntly, legacy commerce tools are jacks of all trades, masters of none.”